enisdenjo/graphql-ws/docs/interfaces/client.clientoptions.md

 • `Optional` **lazy**: *boolean*

-Should the connection be established immediately and persisted or after the first listener subscribed.
+Controls when should the connection be established.

+- `false`: Establish a connection immediately.
+Use `onNonLazyError` to handle errors.
+- `true`: Establish a connection on first subscribe and close on last unsubscribe.
+Use the subscription sink's `error` to handle errors.

 **`default`** true